jsphweid/notrss/README.md

 3. use GraphQL link created outputed from deploy process and use mutation `subscribeEmailToSites` to subscribe an email to sites

-### Overview of how it works

-A scheduled lambda regularly scans a sparse dynamodb index for a list of sites to compare against previous versions.
-Using a queue and another lambda, a headless browser navigates to the site and takes a png snapshot.
-If there is a difference detected, it records the new snapshot and sends you an email with a picture of the diff.
-A simple GraphQL API is also provided to help manage the database.

 ### Restrictions

 Currently, only valid emails/domains in your AWS SES work.